EPIC 30 Online Teaching Certificate

 For the price of a conference registration fee, you can take a flexible online course and earn a certificate from the comfort of your home or office.

 - $300 registration fee includes a course facilitator and all course materials

 EPIC 30 training is available for current Wake Tech employees at no charge through the college's Professional Development program.

 Will someone else be paying for you to take this class?

-If you would like your employer to receive an invoice to pay for your registration fee, or if you need to pay for someone else to take this class, click here to learn more about Sponsorship Billing.
+If you would like your employer to receive an invoice to pay your registration fee or if you need to pay for someone else to take this class, get details on Sponsorship Billing.

 EPIC 30 Online Teaching CertificateSEF-3001BO2